xdy/twodsix-foundryvtt/README.md

 * Cepheus Engine and Samardan Press™ are the trademarks of Jason "Flynn" Kemp; I am not affiliated with Jason "Flynn" Kemp or Samardan Press™.

 This system may eventually claim compatibility with other specific rules sets once it:
-a) actually has said compatibility
+* actually has said compatibility
-b) actually has the license to do so
+* actually has the license to do so

 ### Patch Notes: